 An extraordinary box in the form of a human skull (slightly larger than life-size) with a hinged door in the forehead.
 The open-work door is carved in the shape an early Christian IX monogram.
 The top of the skull features a Christ Enthroned; the back with a church and the sides with pierced words one of which reads, “CHARITAS.”
 A most remarkable mememto mori!

-Beautifully carved set of arms reaching through the clouds...towards the heavens.
-One arm is sleeved and the other is not.
-Have never seen another set but possibly for a fraternal society.
-Though the appear to have a lot of volume, the whole is just an inch and a half deep.
+Beautifully carved set of arms reaching through the clouds ➡️ towards the heavens.
+One arm is sleeved (St. Francis) and the other is bare (Christ).
+Made for the Order of the Friars Minor (an order of the Franciscans, or Saint Francis of Assisi).
+Though they appear to have a lot of volume, the whole is just an inch and a half deep.
 Original paint and surface.

 A remarkable document comprised of a photograph and caged fragments of a brick and melted glass soldered on a brass plaque (made from a pipe) with letter-punched text recounting the burning of a church by "The Freidenkers" or Free-thinkers in Wisner Township, Nebraska.